 18) Stable (service sometimes ends earlier than other stops) and North Pines campground.

-19) Lower Pines campground entrance (Upper Pines campground entrance is across the road, North Pines campground is up the road).
+19) Pines campground at the entrance to Lowers Pines (Upper Pines campground entrance is across the road, North Pines campground is up the road).

-20) Curry Village (right across the road from stop 14)
+20) Curry Village parking (right across the road from stop 14)

 21) Curry Village recreation rentals bike and/or raft rental in summer, ice rink in winter, right across the street from stop #13A